labjacquemont/MIND-GENESPARALLELCNV/README.md

 # CNV detection

-The PennCNV running dependencies are now satisfied.
-We can run the CNV detection by PennCNV or QuantiSNP, or by both together.
-In this example, we will call the CNVs by each algorithm separatly.
+The PennCNV running dependencies is now satisfied, now one can run the CNV detection by PennCNV or QuantiSNP, or by both together.
+This example we will call the CNV by each algorithm separatly.
 This process is entirely parallelizable with high efficiency.
-In order to activate the PennCNV CNV calling option, the user must provide the CNV detection option as "detect" and as allways, set the PennCNV option to "True".
+In other to activate the PennCNV CNV calling option, the user must provide the CNV detection option as "detect" and as allways, set the PennCNV option to "True".
 Here is the command line example to call the CNV with PennCNV in parallele.

 > ./cnvCallingPipelineWarper.sh 0 10 0-10 $PWD/PipelineInput.config True False detect

 The results for 10 samples in parallele are generated in 45 seconds and use less than 1Mb of RAM memory.
-The PennCNV CNV detection results are saved in the below folder:
+The PennCNV CNV detection results are save in the below folder:

 > /Path_to_the_pipeline_installation_repository/AnalysisScripts_CNVcalling/CNVpennCNV/BATCH_00/CNV_DATA